joelvaneenwyk/js-dos-docs/Writerside/topics/contributing-emulators.md

 ### client_frame_set_size(width, height)

-When the server starts it will send the frame size of the dosbox window by invoking `client_frame_set_size`.
+When the server starts, it will send the frame size of the dosbox window by invoking `client_frame_set_size`.
 You should allocate rgba buffer to store frame content.
 This function will be called each time when dosbox window size is changed.

 ```C++